Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

 Called by either the `StrategyManager` or `EigenPodManager` when a staker's deposit shares for one or more strategies increase.

 If the staker is delegated to an operator, the new deposit shares are directly added to that operator's `operatorShares`.
 Regardless of delegation status, the staker's deposit scaling factor is updated.
+In addition, if the operator has allocated slashable stake for the strategy, the staker's deposit is immediately slashable by an operatorSet.

 **Note** that if either the staker's current operator has been slashed 100% for `strategy`, OR the staker has been slashed 100% on the beacon chain such that the calculated slashing factor is 0, this method WILL REVERT.
 See [Shares Accounting - Fully Slashed](./accounting/SharesAccountingEdgeCases.md#fully-slashed-for-a-strategy) for details.
 This doesn't block delegation to an operator if the staker has 0 deposit shares for a strategy which has a slashing factor of 0, but any subsequent deposits that call `increaseDelegatedShares` will revert from the **Fully Slashed** edge case.